-A fair number of medieval and early modern princesses and archduchesses were given lots of land as their dowries, and their husbands wed them for the promises of great revenues from these properties.
+A fair number of medieval and early modern princesses and archduchesses were given lots of land as their dowries, and their husbands wed them for the promise of significant revenue from these properties.
 Sometimes, these territories were so vast they're nearly unthinkable.
 For example, Eleanor of Aquitaine brought the rulership of most of southwestern France – her duchy of Aquitaine – to both of her husbands.
 Anne of Denmark wed Eleanor's descendant, James VI of Scotland/I of England, and brought the Orkney Isles with her.
 But was this the biggest dowry in the world?

 Other wives have brought a ton of cash with them to their newly minted husbands.
-Modern-day royal Marie-Chantal, Crown Princess of Greece, apparently brought $200 million to her new hubby, while Portuguese princess Catherine of Braganza gave her new spouse, Charles II of England, trading rights all over the world.
+Modern-day royal Marie-Chantal, Crown Princess of Greece, apparently brought $200 million to her husband, while Portuguese princess Catherine of Braganza gave her spouse, Charles II of England, trading rights all over the world.

-This Modern-Day Princess Got $200 Million From Her Dad
+Modern-Day Princess Marie-Chantal Miller Got $200 Million From Her Dad

-Daughter of Robert Miller, a luxury goods billionaire, Marie-Chantal Miller was already rich, but she got more so by marrying a prince in exile.
+As daughter of luxury goods billionaire Robert Miller, Marie-Chantal Miller was already rich, but she got more so by marrying a prince in exile.
 That man was Pavlos, Crown Prince of Greece, son of the ousted King Constantine and Queen Sophia.
-M-C wasn't royal, but she was super rich and hobnobbed with the highest society worldwide, so this match was a no-brainer.
+Marie-Chantal wasn't royal, but she was super rich and hobnobbed with the highest society worldwide, so this match was a no-brainer.

-When Pavlos and Marie-Chantal married in 1995, she got a $200 million dowry from her dad.
-Apparently, so did her two sisters, Alexandra (who married a German prince) and Pia (who wed a Getty heir).
+When Pavlos and Marie-Chantal married in 1995, she got a $200 million dowry from her dad, just like her two sisters Alexandra (who married a German prince) and Pia (who wed a Getty heir).
 The Miller family also hosted a giant pre-wedding reception for their little girl, which involved 1,300 guests.
-The royal wedding reception itself involved a tent shaped like the Acropolis!
-And the bride's pearl-encrusted wedding dress reportedly cost over $200,000.
+The royal wedding reception itself involved a tent shaped like the Acropolis, and the bride's pearl-encrusted wedding dress reportedly cost more than $200,000.71470Steep price?

-This Chinese Businessman's Daughter Had A $150 Million Dowry
+Chinese Magnate Wu Duanbiao Gave His Daughter A $150 Million Dowry

-In 2013, a Chinese billionaire didn't stint on his daughter's dowry.
+In 2013, Chinese billionaire Wu Duanbiao didn't skimp on his daughter Xu's dowry.
 In total, her trousseau was valued at over £100 million (which would've been around $155 million at the time).
 Its contents?
-A little bit of everything, including luxury cars, bank notes, and tons of real estate gems like villas, storefronts, and mansions.
-The lucky gal's wedding took place over eight days, during which her father's many presents were bestowed upon her.
-How did this businessman afford everything?
-Who knows.
-Apparently, his previous year's salary was just £12,000.
+A little bit of everything, including luxury cars, bank notes, and tons of real estate ranging from villas to storefronts to mansions.